Document Scanning and Uploading in Node.js with Express and Jade

-Creating a Project with Expression Application Generator
+Creating a Web Project with the Express Application Generator

 npm install express-generator -g